shaban/rackless/README.md

 ## Contributing

 This project is in active development.
-Check the [issues](../../issues) for current priorities and the [migration plan](docs/migration.md) for architectural decisions.
+Check the [issues](../../issues) for current priorities and [architecture documentation](docs/architecture.md) for design decisions.